labscript-suite/labscript-suite/README.md

 ## Recent changes to the _labscript suite_

-Upon migrating the code base to GitHub and publishing distributions on PyPI, the following changes have been undertaken.
+Upon migrating the code base to GitHub and publishing distributions on PyPI in April–May 2020, the following changes have been undertaken.

 ### Changes to profile directories